Flooding could follow heavy snow in western New York

 "We hope to get back to business on Monday.
 Government offices will be open.
 Schools will be open.
-We are sending teams of structural engineers in to inspect any school that might have the potential of a structural problem," New York Governor Andrew Cuomo said at a news briefing.
+We are sending teams of structural engineers in to inspect any school that might have the potential of a structural problem," New York Governor Andrew Cuomo told reporters on Sunday at a news briefing.

-Flood warnings were in effect as the NWS said higher temperatures - rising to 50 degrees Fahrenheit (10 Celsius) on Sunday and 60 F on Monday - could rapidly unlock up to 6 inches (15 cm) of water.

-As the dinner hour set in, no flooding had been reported, Erie County spokesman Peter Anderson said in an email.

 Cuomo said the state had prepared in case of widespread flooding, moving in hundreds of pumps, tens of thousands of sandbags and putting together a robust evacuation plan.